Preventing Learning Stagnation in PPO by Scaling to 1 Million Parallel Environments: Understanding PPO's Outer Loop

 \subsection{Rollout Batch Size}

-Following from the analogy to stochastic optimization, if the core problem is that we take steps that are too large on noisy targets, then another solution would be to increase the signal-to-noise ratio via larger batches~\citep{smithDont,mccandlish2018empirical}.
+Following from the analogy to stochastic optimisation, if the core problem is that we take steps that are too large on noisy targets, then another solution would be to increase the signal-to-noise ratio via larger batches~\citep{smithDont,mccandlish2018empirical}.
 To investigate this, we compare the performance of agents when varying the number of parallel environments, and keeping the same number of minibatches---meaning we change only the minibatch size, keeping everything else constant.
 Further, to isolate the impact of update \textit{quality}, we compare agents based on the number of policy update steps; therefore, agents with larger batches do see more data, and the comparison is not fair in terms of environment transitions.
-Nevertheless, it allows us to analyze how much the quantity of data per update step changes the effect of regularization.
+Nevertheless, it allows us to analyse how much the quantity of data per update step changes the effect of regularisation.

-\cref{fig:larger_bs_same_lr_both} shows that larger batch sizes are significantly more robust to weaker regularization than smaller ones.
-For instance, if we have a small batch size (e.g., $4096$), weak regularization (e.g. COM of 8 or $\epsilon = 0.6$) performs significantly worse compared to when it is paired with a larger batch size.\footnote{While these minibatches may seem large, they are consistent with recent work on hardware-accelerated environments, which achieve speedups via parallelization~\citep{makoviychuk2021Isaac,nikulin2023xlandminigrid}} This suggests that the higher signal-to-noise ratio achieved through larger batches admits larger outer step sizes without plateauing, again echoing known results from stochastic gradient descent~\citep{krizhevsky2014one,goyal2017accurate,smithDont,mccandlish2018empirical}.
+\cref{fig:larger_bs_same_lr_both} shows that larger batch sizes are significantly more robust to weaker regularisation than smaller ones.
+For instance, if we have a small batch size (e.g., $4096$), weak regularisation (e.g. COM of 8 or $\epsilon = 0.6$) performs significantly worse compared to when it is paired with a larger batch size.\footnote{While these minibatches may seem large, they are consistent with recent work on hardware-accelerated environments, which achieve speedups via parallelisation~\citep{makoviychuk2021Isaac,nikulin2023xlandminigrid}} This suggests that the higher signal-to-noise ratio achieved through larger batches admits larger outer step sizes without plateauing, again echoing known results from stochastic gradient descent~\citep{krizhevsky2014one,goyal2017accurate,smithDont,mccandlish2018empirical}.

 \FloatBarrier